 Every attempt has been made to provide current, accurate, and consistent data in this database.
 There may be some differences due to sources, methodologies, or timing of data-assembly.

-TOPEKA, Kan. – Preliminary estimates reported by the Kansas Department of Labor (KDOL) and Bureau of Labor Statistics (BLS) show a seasonally adjusted unemployment rate of 3.6 percent in October.
-This was up from 3.8 percent in September and down from 4.3 percent in October 2016.
+TOPEKA, Kan. – Preliminary estimates reported by the Kansas Department of Labor (KDOL) and the Bureau of Labor Statistics (BLS) show a seasonally adjusted unemployment rate of 3.2 percent in December.
+This was an increase from 3.1 percent in November and a decrease from 3.3 percent in December 2018.

-Seasonally adjusted job estimates indicate total Kansas nonfarm jobs decreased by 1,700 from September.
-Private sector jobs, a subset of total nonfarm jobs, increased by 1,700 from the previous month.
+Seasonally adjusted job estimates indicate total Kansas nonfarm jobs increased by 3,400 from November.
+Private sector jobs, a subset of total nonfarm jobs, increased by 3,600 from the previous month.